About Ogemaw County

 - Online ordering is available through Michigan's official VitalChek service at michigan.gov/mdhhs, though expedited fees apply.

 There is no waiting period, and licenses are valid for 33 days from issuance.
-Birth and death certificates for events occurring in Ogemaw County can be requested from the County Clerk, though the Michigan Department of Health and Human Services, Vital Records Division in Lansing serves as the central repository for all Michigan vital records.
+Birth and death certificates for events occurring in Ogemaw County can be requested from the County Clerk, though the Michigan Department of Health and Human Services, Vital Records Division in Lansing is the central repository for all Michigan vital records.
 Divorce records are maintained by the Circuit Court where the divorce was granted, not the County Clerk.

 For genealogical research, historical vital records may be available through the Michigan Archives or county historical societies, as older records have been transferred from active storage.